-For more information, see "Training and Placement Assistance If You Have a Disability" beginning on page 35.
+For more information, see "Training and Placement Assistance If You Have a Disability" beginning on page 37.
 You have probably heard that people with college degrees or vocational training earn a lot more than those with high school diplomas or GED certificates.
 If college or a vocational school interests you, do not be scared of the costs or of going back to school.
-There are many groups that will help you apply to these schools and there is a huge amount of money available to help you pay for this education.
+There are many groups that will help you apply to these schools and there is a huge amount of money available to help students pay for education.